On this page

-After changes to the South Australian Public Health Act 2011 (the Act), from 7 August 2020, children will not be able to enrol in or attend early childhood services unless all immunisation requirements are met (No Jab, No Play).
+Under the South Australian Public Health Act 2011 (the Act), children cannot enrol in or attend early childhood services unless all immunisation requirements are met (No Jab, No Play).

-On or after 7 August 2020, early childhood services cannot enrol new children into their service if their parent or carer has not given them current immunisation records.
+Early childhood services cannot enrol children into their service if their parent or carer has not given them current immunisation records.

-Children who are already enrolled will no longer be able to attend unless their parent or carer can provide:
+Children who are already enrolled will no longer be able to attend if they have reached an immunisation schedule point and their parent or carer has not provided:

 - evidence that their child has an approved exemption from the Chief Public Health Officer.